Financial missteps by Sarpy County treasurer led to missed school tax payments, audit says

 The county and state auditors say no money is missing, but the report’s findings detail miscalculated distributions to school districts and other entities that rely on property taxes, inaccurate financial reconciliations and a patchwork system of bookkeeping in an office that oversees about $130 million on a daily basis.

-The findings of the audit, called an attestation, prompted the Sarpy County Board on Tuesday to vote unanimously to authorize a law firm to begin legal proceedings that could lead to Zuger’s removal from office.
+The findings of the audit, called an attestation, prompted the Sarpy County Board to vote unanimously March 9 to authorize a law firm to begin legal proceedings that could lead to Zuger’s removal from office.
 He was elected to the post in 2018 and makes $101,000 a year.

 In all, the audit identified multiple issues that affected more than $12.5 million in public funds.